 Stata

-In the terminal type the commands to load the modules and launch Stata
+In the terminal, type the commands to load the module and launch Stata

 [jharvard@holy7c24102 ~]$ module load stata/17.0-fasrc01